 We live on Otter Lane, a three-quarter-mile meandering, curved scenic road, each end with a cul-de-sac.
-Douglas fir, pinyon and Bishop pine, bay leaf, tan oak, fern, and wildflowers cover both the hilly side — and the sloping terrain of the other.
+Douglas fir, pinyon and Bishop pine, bay leaf, tan oak, fern, and wildflowers cover both sides of the sloping terrain.
 Our house sits on the western edge of Otter, 100 yards from the southern cul-de-sac.
 We are the only house on Otter Lane, and we want to keep it that way.

-People purchase mediocre lots, look at our house (built in the 1970s) situated on a 15-degree slope, and assume they could do the same.
-No building would likely be approved today on such an incline without substantial foundations or tons of fill dirt.
+People purchase mediocre lots, look at our house (built in the early 1970s) situated on a 15-degree slope, and assume they could do the same.
+No building would be approved today on such an incline without a substantial foundation over tons of fill dirt.

 An interloper descended upon us, around 2008, who bought a cheap and steep lot near our house.
 It appeared to be unbuildable because of its slope, might not perk, inadequate off-street parking and other requirements needed to obtain a permit from the county.